elastic/ecs/README.md

 ## <a name="host"></a> Host fields

-A host is defined as a general computing instance that is not a device.
+A host is defined as a general computing instance.
 ECS host.* fields should be populated with details about the host on which the event happened, or on which the measurement was taken.
-Hosts types include hardware, virtual machines, docker containers, and kubernetes nodes.
+Host types include hardware, virtual machines, Docker containers, and Kubernetes nodes.

 | Field  | Description  | Level  | Type  | Example  |